 When we first started thinking of moving to Colorado, our main motivation was to have a healthier lifestyle that promoted adventure, less work and a better climate for outdoor living.

 It’s a very large state, and traffic is always abundant, so travel days are long and hard.

 After planning and saving money, our idea for moving to Colorado from another state took an additional year longer than we previously planned.
-But it was all worth it!